kobi6000/androidCamera/README.md

 - Open camera application remotely
 - Take pictures with rear camera only
 - Automatic image saving with timestamps
+- **Take and download pictures directly to desktop in one command**

 ✅ **Device Property Access**
 - Retrieve device properties using `getprop` command